-Loaded with roasted garlic, this spaghetti aglio e olio recipe calls for a handful of ingredients to create the perfect harmony of flavors that are truly irresistible.
+Loaded with garlic, this spaghetti aglio e olio recipe calls for a handful of ingredients to create the perfect harmony of flavors that are truly irresistible.
 This Italian classic is quick, delicious, and so incredibly satisfying, it will soon become your weeknight favorite.

 What is Spaghetti Aglio e Olio?